StreamAMG/kaltura-ios-sdk/README.md

 # Comment this line if you're not using Swift and don't want to use dynamic frameworks
 use_frameworks!

-pod 'KalturaPlayerSDKStreamamg', :git => 'https://bitbucket.org/sukdev/kaltura-ios-sdk/src/master/', :branch => 'master'
+pod 'KalturaPlayerSDKStreamamg', :git => 'git@bitbucket.org:sukdev/kaltura-ios-sdk.git', :branch => 'master'
 # Only if you are using Google Ads
-pod "GoogleAds-IMA-iOS-SDK" , "~> 3.1.0"
+pod 'GoogleAds-IMA-iOS-SDK' , '~> 3.11.3'

 end